 How do you master today’s systems engineering complexity in a productive way ?
 This is definitely one of the major challenges engineers are currently facing accross industries.
 The answer is Model-based Development or MBD.
 Put simply it means increasing the use of simulation during product development with the aim of reducing physical testing.
 To be successfull in applying MBD, engineers need to combine test and simulation throughout the product development cycle from concept design to system simulation, to component testing and finally to field testing.
 To deliver on its promise the MBD approach requires predictive simulation models, and to be predictive, models have to be validated against reality.
 How do you do that?
 And how do you do it efficiently?
 How do you enable collaboration between test and simulation engineers?
 Can you do more than before with predictive models?
 Keep on reading to find out how to overcome these challenges.

 Our mission is to provide you with a range of engineering solutions made to enable and optimally balance the combined use of test and simulation.
-We call this range of solutions Model-based System Testing, or MBST.
+We call this range of solutions Model-based System Testing (MBST) or also known as Virtual sensing.
 It covers a broad and varied set of solutions to validate functional performance using proven analytics and to perform attribute engineering on virtual models, on virtual-physical systems and on physical prototypes.
 We have prepared the below infographics to help you understand the 3 main categories defining MBST.
 If you are a Simulation engineer, “Test for simulation” is your gateway to the test world.
 If you combine test and simulation for real-time testing “Test with simulation” has solutions for you.
 If you are a Test engineer, we provide solutions to use more simulation during testing in “Simulation for test”.

 Let me now show you 2 of these MBST solutions that will make your life easier when applying the MBD approach.